-If your vehicle goes from one type of surface to another (i.e. from concrete to gravel) there will be a change in the way your vehicle responds to a maneuver (i.e. steering, acceleration or braking).
+If your vehicle goes from one type of surface to another such as from concrete to gravel there can be a change in the way your vehicle responds to a maneuver such as steering, acceleration or braking.

 Sand

 When driving over sand, try to keep all four wheels on the most solid area of the trail.
 Avoid reducing the tire pressures but shift to a lower gear and drive steadily through the terrain.
 Apply the accelerator slowly and avoid excessive wheel slip.